 Civic engagement means developing the critical knowledge and practical skills needed to be aware and active participants in our communities, whether they are local, state, national or global.
 The Graham Civic Scholars program engages students in researching issues of critical importance to Florida and its sixty-seven counties.
 Students work under the supervision of Graham Center staff and Civic Scholar mentors in conducting in-depth interviews as part of their investigation of the topics.
 The culminating event of the program is a round-table gathering of students where they tackle the issues and offer solutions and strategies on the topics that were examined during the semester.

-Spring 2017 - Applications Now Open
+Spring 2017 - Applications Now Closed

 The topic for the 2017 Graham Civic Scholars program is early childhood education in Florida's counties.